-6. Final Array of Alternatives
+7. Second Array of Alternatives

-Three alternatives were carried forward into the final array from which the tentatively recommended plan was selected.
-Two alternatives were carried forward based on the incremental analyses of the alternatives in the first array.
+Two alternatives were identified to be carried forward based on the incremental analyses of the alternatives in the first array.
 These plans were the "Best Buy" plans as illustrated in Figure 5.1.

 These alternatives were: